ashwinvidiyala/wholesaling_tools/README.md

    ```
    split -l 500000 Master.dat
    ```
    This will break the file into smaller files not exceeding 500,000 lines.
-This This is required because the ruby program breaks after about 500,000 lines.
+This is required because the ruby program breaks after about 500,000 lines.
+Well that's not exactly true.
+This might need to be edited after some testing.

 ## Running the program